Weakly Inhomogeneous models for the Low-Redshift Universe: Concluding Remarks

-\item The perturbation component of a quasi-isotropic solution is naturally factorized into the product of a space dependent and a time dependent function respectively and this influences the obtained dynamics.\\ \end{itemize} For a discussion of related problems regarding sub-Hubble inhomogeneities see \cite{SubHub}.\\ The situation is different for the Lemaitre-Tolmann-Bondi model, where, we actually consider spherically symmetric deviations to the background dynamics, underlying the $\Lambda CDM$ model for the actual Universe.\\ We construct a inhomogeneous perturbation to the isotropic cosmology, whose spatial dependence, i.e. whose spectrum, is not fixed by the solution method, remaining a useful degree of freedom for fitting different physical situations.\\ Apart from the conceptual difference qualitatively emerging in the present study between the two used algorithms, the main merit of this work is outlining that in the \emph{LTB} case, correspond to a consistent solution with late time sub-Hubble inhomogeneities.\\ In fact, the possibility to check the photon dynamics on different weakly inhomogeneous Universe, offer an interesting tool to test some physical properties of the actual low redshift Universe.\\ In particular, as briefly shown in subsection \ref{sec:8.}, we suggest that the Lemaitre-Tolmann-Bondi model studied above, could be adopted to try to account with weak inhomogeneity profiles, the discrepancy existing between the value of the \emph{Hubble constant} $H_0$ \cite{Hubble}, as it is measure by \emph{WMAP} and \emph{Planck} Satellities and by the ground based surveys \cite{HDisc} \cite{Survey}.\\ The elimination of such a discrepancy by the proposed scenario, could put limit on the local inhomogeneity profile of the actual Universe, possibly tested by the incoming mission Euclid \cite{Euclid}. \\
+In particular, as briefly shown in subsection \ref{sec:8.}, we suggest that the Lemaitre-Tolman-Bondi model studied above could be adopted to try to account, by using weak inhomogeneity profiles, the discrepancy existing between the value of the \emph{Hubble constant} $H_0$ \cite{Hubble:1929ig} as it is measured by \emph{WMAP}, \emph{Planck} Satellities and by the ground based surveys \cite{Chen:2017rfc} \cite{Wong:2019kwg} \cite{Lasenby:1998zx}.\\ The elimination of such a discrepancy by the proposed scenario, could put a limit on the local inhomogeneity profile of the actual Universe, possibly tested by the incoming mission \emph{Euclid}\cite{Amendola:2016saw}. \\